-Ronald H. Carr Jr. has served on The Village School Board of Directors for six years.
-His two children attended The Village School through the 8th grade.
-Ron has run his financial services practice at New England Financial of North Jersey for 30 years where he specializes in employee and executive benefits as well as insurance and investment services.
-Ron is a graduate of Rutgers University, with a B.S. degree in Economics.
-Ron is also a CERTIFIED FINANCIAL PLANNER Practitioner (CFP®), a Chartered Life Underwriter (CLU®), and Chartered Financial Consultant (CHFC®).
-He is a member of the distinguished Million Dollar Round Table, the New Jersey Chapter of the National Association of Insurance and Financial Advisors, The Society of Financial Service Professionals, the Greater New Jersey Estate Planning Council, the Financial Planning Association, and the National Association of Health Underwriters.
+Ronald H. Carr Jr. is the proud parent of two Village School Alumni.
+As a Senior Partner at Creative Financial Strategies with over 37 years in the financial services industry, Ron specializes in employee and executive benefits as well as investment and insurance services.
+He holds several designations including; CERTIFIED FINANCIAL PLANNER™ professional (CFP®), a Chartered Life Underwriter (CLU), and Chartered Financial Consultant (CHFC®).
+He is a member of the distinguished Million Dollar Round Table, the New Jersey Chapter of the National Associate of Insurance and Financial Advisors, The Society of Financial Service Professionals, the Greater New Jersey Estate Planning Council, the Financial Planning Association, and the National Association of Health Underwriters.

 Christopher J. Leonard, LCSW, M.Ed. is the Director of Operations at Sage Day Schools and is on the Executive Board of New Alliance Academy.
-Mr. Leonard served as Principal of Sage Day’s Rochelle Park campusfrom 1998-2011.
+Mr. Leonard served as Principal of Sage Day’s Rochelle Park campus from 1998-2011.
 His passions include building school communities and problem-based learning.
 A 1983 cum laude graduate of Boston University, Mr. Leonard taught in Central Harlem and two Bergen County school districts before earning his MSW from New York University in 1993.
-As a social worker, Mr. Leonard has gained experience working with children, adolescents and families at the Division of Family Guidance, at Alternatives to Domestic Violence, as a member of the Ho-Ho-Kus Child Study Team and in private practice which he has maintained since 1995.
+As a social worker, Mr. Leonard has worked extensively with children, adolescents and families at the Division of Family Guidance, at Alternatives to Domestic Violence, as a member of the Ho-Ho-Kus Child Study Team and in private practice which he has maintained since 1995.
 In 1998, Mr. Leonard earned his certification in Group Psychotherapy from the New Jersey Institute for Training in Psychoanalysis.
 He followed this in 2002 with his M.Ed. in Educational Leadership from William Paterson University.

-Mary Lynch is the parent of a Village School lifer, John Kubinak, who attended from 1997 to 2008.
+Mary Lynch (interim Chair) is the parent of a Village School lifer, John Kubinak, who attended from 1997 to 2008.
 Mary received a BA from Rutgers College and an MBA from Seton Hall University.
 She has worked in Software sales for 25 years and is currently employed by Oracle Corporation.
 In her spare time, she loves to travel, exercise and work with charities.
 She is privileged to be a part of the Board and The Village School Community.

 Ann Marie Snyder is the parent of two current Village School students.
 Both children began their education in the Toddler Program and are now Upper Elementary students.
 Ann Marie attended Ridgewood Public Schools K-12 and graduated from Gettysburg College with a B.A. in Sociology.
 She worked in the field of Marketing Research for consumer goods and services in New York City before returning to Ridgewood to start her family.
 Ann Marie has been an active member of The Village School community serving as room parent, vice-president and president of the Parent Association, Development Committee member, and co-chair of the “Building for Our Children” Capital Campaign.
 Outside of the Village School, Ann Marie has been an active member of the Ridgewood Fourth of July Committee, was named Ridgewood’s Volunteer of the year in 2008, and is a member of both the Ridgewood C.E.R.T.
 (Certified Emergency Response Team) and the Bergen County C.A.R.T (Community Animal Rescue Team).
 Ann Marie enjoys spending time with her husband and two children, supporting her daughter’s extensive efforts in horse showing and her son’s interest in computer coding and intricate Lego construction projects.